What is the Scope of Marketing?

 • Enables companies to differentiate themselves in increasingly crowded markets.

-• Provides frameworks for innovation and product development based on market insights.
+• Provides frameworks for innovation and product development based on market insights and trends.

 Strategic Decision Making

-By analyzing marketing metrics, organizations can make smarter choices across all operational levels.
+By analyzing marketing metrics, organizations can make more informed decisions across all operational levels.

 • Provides crucial data and insights for informed business decisions.